Danishlynx/Proxy-SmartWallet_contract_factory/README.md

 contract deployment address will be displayed

-plase that address in the app.js, where the contract address is required.
+place that address in the app.js, where the contract address is required.

 ```
 npm start